oxfordroadmapping/country-profiles-clean-up-zh_hant/south-america/argentina.md

 civil law system based on West European legal systems; note - in mid-2015, Argentina adopted a new civil code, replacing the old one in force since 1871

 ### 憲法
-- `history`: several previous; latest effective 11 May 1853
+- `歷史`: several previous; latest effective 11 May 1853
-- `amendments`: a declaration of proposed amendments requires two-thirds majority vote by both houses of the National Congress followed by approval by an ad hoc, multi-member constitutional convention; amended several times, last significant amendment in 1994
+- `修正`: a declaration of proposed amendments requires two-thirds majority vote by both houses of the National Congress followed by approval by an ad hoc, multi-member constitutional convention; amended several times, last significant amendment in 1994

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: yes
+- `出生公民權`: yes
-- `citizenship by descent only`: yes
+- `血統公民身份`: yes
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: 2 years
+- `入籍的居留要求`: 2 years

 ### 選舉權
 18-70 years of age; universal and compulsory; 16-17 years of age - optional for national elections

 ### 行政部門
-- `chief of state`: President Javier Gerardo MILEI (since 10 December 2023)
+- `國家元首`: President Javier Gerardo MILEI (since 10 December 2023)
-- `head of government`: President Javier Gerardo MILEI (since 10 December 2023)
+- `政府首腦`: President Javier Gerardo MILEI (since 10 December 2023)
-- `cabinet`: Cabinet appointed by the president
+- `内閣`: Cabinet appointed by the president
-- `elections/appointments`: president and vice president directly elected on the same ballot by qualified majority vote (to win, a candidate must receive at least 45% of votes or 40% of votes and a 10-point lead over the second place candidate; if neither occurs, a second round is held ); the president serves a 4-year term (eligible for a second consecutive term); election last held on 22 October 2023 with a runoff held 19 November 2023 (next to be held in October 2027)
+- `選舉/任命`: president and vice president directly elected on the same ballot by qualified majority vote (to win, a candidate must receive at least 45% of votes or 40% of votes and a 10-point lead over the second place candidate; if neither occurs, a second round is held ); the president serves a 4-year term (eligible for a second consecutive term); election last held on 22 October 2023 with a runoff held 19 November 2023 (next to be held in October 2027)
-- `election results`: 2023: Javier Gerardo MILEI elected president in second round; percent vote in first round - Sergio Tomás MASSA (FR) 36.7%, Javier Gerardo MILEI (PL) 30%, Patricia BULLRICH 23.8% (JxC/PRO), Juan SCHIARETTI (PJ) 6.8%, Myriam BREGMAN (PTS)2.7%; percent of vote in second round - Javier Gerardo MILEI 55.7%, Sergio Tomás MASSA 44.3%*  2019:* Alberto Ángel FERNÁNDEZ elected president; percent of vote - Alberto Angel FERNÁNDEZ (TODOS) 48.1%, Mauricio MACRI (PRO) 40.4%, Roberto LAVAGNA (independent) 6.2%, other 5.3%
+- `選舉結果`: 2023: Javier Gerardo MILEI elected president in second round; percent vote in first round - Sergio Tomás MASSA (FR) 36.7%, Javier Gerardo MILEI (PL) 30%, Patricia BULLRICH 23.8% (JxC/PRO), Juan SCHIARETTI (PJ) 6.8%, Myriam BREGMAN (PTS)2.7%; percent of vote in second round - Javier Gerardo MILEI 55.7%, Sergio Tomás MASSA 44.3%*  2019:* Alberto Ángel FERNÁNDEZ elected president; percent of vote - Alberto Angel FERNÁNDEZ (TODOS) 48.1%, Mauricio MACRI (PRO) 40.4%, Roberto LAVAGNA (independent) 6.2%, other 5.3%

 ### 立法部門
-- `description`: bicameral National Congress or Congreso Nacional consists of:Senate or Senado (72 seats; members directly elected from 24 provincial districts by closed-list proportional representation vote; 2 seats per district awarded to the party with the most votes and 1 seat per district to the party with the second highest votes; members serve 6-year terms with one-third of the membership renewed every 2 years)Chamber of Deputies or Cámara de Diputados (257 seats; members directly elected in multi-seat constituencies by closed-list proportional representation vote; members serve 4-year terms with one-half of the membership renewed every 2 years)
+- `描述`: bicameral National Congress or Congreso Nacional consists of:Senate or Senado (72 seats; members directly elected from 24 provincial districts by closed-list proportional representation vote; 2 seats per district awarded to the party with the most votes and 1 seat per district to the party with the second highest votes; members serve 6-year terms with one-third of the membership renewed every 2 years)Chamber of Deputies or Cámara de Diputados (257 seats; members directly elected in multi-seat constituencies by closed-list proportional representation vote; members serve 4-year terms with one-half of the membership renewed every 2 years)
-- `elections`: Senate - last held on 22 October 2023 (next to be held in October 2025)Chamber of Deputies - last held on 22 October 2023 (next to be held in October 2025)
+- `選舉`: Senate - last held on 22 October 2023 (next to be held in October 2025)Chamber of Deputies - last held on 22 October 2023 (next to be held in October 2025)
-- `election results`: Senate - percent of vote by party/coalition - NA; seats by party/coalition - UP 12, LLA 8, JxC 2, other 2; composition - men 39, women 33, percentage women 45.8%   Chamber of Deputies - percent of vote by party/coalition - NA; seats by party/coalition - UP 58, LLA 35, JxC 31, NHP  4, other 2; composition - men 148, women 109, percentage women 42.4%; total National Congress percentage women 43.2%
+- `選舉結果`: Senate - percent of vote by party/coalition - NA; seats by party/coalition - UP 12, LLA 8, JxC 2, other 2; composition - men 39, women 33, percentage women 45.8%   Chamber of Deputies - percent of vote by party/coalition - NA; seats by party/coalition - UP 58, LLA 35, JxC 31, NHP  4, other 2; composition - men 148, women 109, percentage women 42.4%; total National Congress percentage women 43.2%

 ### 司法部門
-- `highest court(s)`: Supreme Court or Corte Suprema (consists of the court president, vice president, 2 judges, 1 vacancy)
+- `最高法院`: Supreme Court or Corte Suprema (consists of the court president, vice president, 2 judges, 1 vacancy)
-- `judge selection and term of office`: judges nominated by the president and approved by the Senate; ministers can serve until mandatory retirement at age 75; extensions beyond 75 require renomination by the president and approval by the Senate
+- `法官遴選和任期`: judges nominated by the president and approved by the Senate; ministers can serve until mandatory retirement at age 75; extensions beyond 75 require renomination by the president and approval by the Senate
-- `subordinate courts`: federal level appellate, district, and territorial courts; provincial level supreme, appellate, and first instance courts
+- `下級法院`: federal level appellate, district, and territorial courts; provincial level supreme, appellate, and first instance courts

 ### 政黨
 Avanza Libertad or ALCivic Coalition ARI or CC-ARIConsenso Federal (Federal Consensus) or CFFrente Cívico por Santiago (Civic Front for Santiago)Frente de Izquierda y de los Trabajadores – Unidad (Workers' Left Front) or FIT-U (coalition of leftist parties in lower house; includes PTS, PO, and MST) Frente de la Concordia Misionero (Front for the Renewal of Social Concord) or FRCSFrente Renovador (Renewal Front) or FRGeneración por un Encuentro Nacional (Generation for a National Encounter) or GENHacemos por Córdoba (We do for Cordoba) or HCHacemos por Nuestro Pais (We Do For Our Country) or NHPJuntos por el Cambio (Together for Change) or JxC (includes CC-ARI, PRO, and UCR); note - primary opposition coalition since 2019Juntos Somos Río Negro (Together We Are Rio Negro) or JSRN  Partido Justicialista (Justicialist Party) or PJLa CámporaLa Libertad Avanza (The Liberty Advances) or LLAMovimiento Popular Neuquino (Neuquén People's Movement) or MPNMovimiento Socialista de los Trabajadores (Workers' Socialist Movement) or MST Partido de los Trabajadores Socialistas (Socialist Workers' Party) or PTSPartido Demócrata (Democratic Party) or PDNPartido Libertario (Libertarian Party) or PL; note - party is also a founding member of the coalition La Libertad AvanzaPartido Obrero (Workers' Party) or POPartido Socialista or PSPropuesta Republicana (Republican Proposal) or PROUnidad Federal (coalition of provencial parties in the lower house; includes FRCS and JSRN)Unión Cívica Radical (Radical Civic Union) or UCRUnión por la Patria (Union for the Homeland) or UP *(formerly Frente de Todos (Everyone's Front) or FdT) *(includes FR, La Cámpora, and PJ); note - ruling coalition since 2019; includes several national and provincial Peronist political partiesVamos con Vos (Let's Go with You) or VcV